 - Any condition that is severe, for which other medical treatments have been ineffective

-Need help?
-Don’t sweat – reach out to us at 443-536-2681 or email Marylandgreenscriptcannabis@gmail.com for a FREE 10-15 minute phone consultation a licensed medical marijuana specialist.
+Need help getting your marijuana card but need a licensed medical marijuana doctor in Maryland?
+Don’t sweat – reach out to us at 443-536-2681 or email us at anytime Marylandgreenscriptcannabis@gmail.com for a FREE 10-15 minute phone consultation our certified and licensed medical marijuana expert, Bryce Smetzer.